suniltrivedi7/Math-156-HW3-P4/README.md

 # README: Logistic Regression with Mini-Batch SGD

 ## Project Overview
 This project implements a binary logistic regression model using mini-batch stochastic gradient descent (SGD) for classification on the Wisconsin Breast Cancer dataset.
+The dataset is preprocessed, including feature normalization, and the model is evaluated using accuracy, precision, recall, and F1-score.

 ## Requirements
 - Python 3.x